lizarias85/Project_3_Team_4/README.md

 ## Features

-- Identify with a high accuracy rate the MPox virus via images.
+- Identify with a high accuracy rate the MPox virus via images through CNN.
 - Train and test the model through classification using tensorflow.
+- Standardized images and labels through scikit-learn.
-- Gradio Interface to test the image classification model
+- Gradio Interface to test the image classification model.

 ## Data